Help Limit Dock Construction

-"Signature", wants to build 49 wet slips.
-By law, only 28 can be built unless "Signature" can count its conservation easement land in the calculation.
-Collier County must decide how to best apply the Land Development Code that applies to the Manatee Protection Plan and Conservation Easements.
+Besides those issues dealing with the boat extension of distance into the Cocohatchee River, there is the issue of the number of docks Vanderbilt Partners Ltd. II Communities, wanted permitted.
+As stated above, "Signature", wanted to build 49 wet slips.
+By law, only 28 could be built unless "Signature" could count its conservation easement land in the calculation.
+Collier County needs to decide how to best apply the Land Development Code that applies to the Manatee Protection Plan and Conservation Easements.

-Below, you will find background information about "Signature's" Conservation Easement, the definition of "Conservation Easement", background information on the Manatee Protection Plan, what you can do to help limit the number of wet slips in the Dunes marina, facts about the Vanderbilt Channel and environmental threats to its well-being, and links to editorials and other documents.
+Below, you will find background information about "Signature's" Conservation Easement, the definition of "Conservation Easement", background information on the Manatee Protection Plan, facts about the Vanderbilt Channel and environmental threats to its well-being, and links to editorials and other documents.

 _____________________________